thecashmoney/mail-maker/README.md

 When you try and sign into the app, you will be warned that this app is **not verified**.
 This is because this app **requires** Google's API to send emails.
 As a result, I am requesting two scopes:
 - gmail.send (I can send emails through your account, so I can send the emails you want)
 - documents.get (I can read google docs from your account- I need this so I can access template documents that you use) These scopes are marked as *sensitive*, and my app needs to undergo a verification process by google.
 However, I need to make a privacy policy, and so on, which is out of scope for me and in this timeline.
-If you still do not trust this app, you can look at where the sensitive code is by scrolling down to the appendix, or watch the video below.
+If you still do not trust this app, you can look at where the sensitive code is by scrolling down to the appendix, or watch the video [here](https://cloud-fkmqplkow-hack-club-bot.vercel.app/0mail-maker_video.mp4).

 To proceed, do the following:
 - You will get a warning screen.
 Click advanced.